simonpeterson/methane/README.md

 ## 2. move the lgr data files into the input/lgr folder
 The files **do not** need to be "cleaned", i.e. the pgp nonsense message that sometimes shows up at the end does not need to be deleted; the files are cleaned automatically.

-## 3. temperature and pressure date
+## 3. temperature and pressure data
 This will be updated later.
 Currently the pressure is pulled from a June 2019 file.
 This is something that can be changed at a later time; currently the program pulls the data from a predetermined date, **not** the date of the measurement.